Valentin-Kaiser/Valentin-Kaiser/README.md

 Hello you!
 Welcome to my profile feel free to explore a little bit.

 I am Valentin Kaiser from Bielefeld, Germany.
-I'm currently working at Avanis GmbH and IntelliTrend GmbH as a software developer and managing director of LaKiS GbR.
+I am an application developer, Fortinet NSE 4, Ekahau CSSE and CEO.
+Currently working at Avanis GmbH and IntelliTrend GmbH as a software developer and managing director of LaKiS GbR.

 ## Languages